brson/rust/src/doc/book/getting-started.md

 ## Installing Rust

-All we need to do on On Unix systems like Linux and macOS is open a terminal and type this:
+All you need to do on Unix systems like Linux and macOS is open a terminal and type this:

 ```bash